Clearbloo/Feynman_GNN/README.md

 Run dataset builder to construct the datasets.
 Then run Feynman GNN to train the network and make predictions.

 The results of running the dataset builder are stored in "./data/raw" as csv files

+---

+# Dataset builder
+Builds csv files containing the data stored as graphs.
+Currently builds 6 datsets.
+3 QED datasets, 1 combined QED dataset, 1 QCD dataset and 1 combined dataset.

+---

+#Feynman GNN
+Graph neural network architecture is listed in the paper.
+Trains on a GAT network.
+Need to choose the arguments for train_feyn().
+Some initial values have been included for a working example.
+Also the hyperparameter example is working for the QED dataset.